mamoo/mybookmarks/README.md

 # Javascript
 + Framework and Libs
-	+ [Ampersand.js](http://ampersandjs.com/) "A highly modular, loosely coupled, non-frameworky framework for building advanced JavaScript apps."
+	+ [Ampersand.js](http://ampersandjs.com/) "A highly modular, loSW osely coupled, non-frameworky framework for building advanced JavaScript apps."
 + Pattern and Practices
 	+ [Dependency Injection in Javascript](http://krasimirtsonev.com/blog/article/Dependency-injection-in-JavaScript)
 	+ [Favoring Curry](http://fr.umio.us/favoring-curry/) "Currying is the process of turning a function that expects multiple parameters into one that, when supplied fewer parameters, returns a new function that awaits the remaining ones."